There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Michelle Williams was a force in this movie.
-She carried pretty much all of the story's emotion and its intensity throughout the duration of the movie.
+She carried pretty much all of the story's emotion and its intensity.
 This film felt much longer than it needed to but Michelle Williams was able to keep the audience invested.
 This was a weird movie because the story was about Jean Paul Getty and the abduction of his grandson, John Paul Getty III, but the story was told from the perspective of neither.

 Con: Long & Shallow (-8pts)

 This movie‘s biggest weakness was its pacing.
-With a runtime of just over two hours, this movie did not have to feel slow, but it ended up feeling like just that.
-The movie felt very long and drawn out as if it were a long, fact-heavy presentation, where the presenter just kept rambling, with you sitting there begging for them to get to the point.
+With a runtime of just over two hours, it didn't have to feel slow, but it ended up feeling like just that.
+The movie felt very long and drawn out, as if it were a long, fact-heavy presentation, where the presenter just kept rambling, with you sitting there begging for them to get to the point.
 It did a great job of telling the audience what happened, but it failed to give any real depth, which would allow the audience to dive into the story.

 Pro: Mark Wahlberg (+5pts)

 Some may find the character unnecessary, but I strongly disagree.
-Fletcher Chase was a former FBI agent and was currently the head of Jean Paul Getty’s private security.
+Fletcher Chase was a former FBI agent and was the head of Jean Paul Getty’s private security.
 On paper, it does not sound like he should have been a primary character in this already crowded story.
-When the character was first introduced, I felt like the filmmakers were losing sight what this story should have been, in order to get a big name movie star into the movie.
+When the character was first introduced, I felt like the filmmakers were losing sight of what this story should have been, in order to get a big name movie star into the cast.
 However, this character was paired with Gail Harris, which let him serve a real purpose, as he was a more relatable character for Michelle Williams to play off of.